-Note that client_random, server_random and master_secret are values that affect the security of connection.
+Note that client_random, server_random, master_secret and keylog are values that affect the security of connection.
 Meaningful atoms, not specified above, are the ssl option names.

 If only undefined options are requested the resulting list can be empty.

 '''

 filter_cipher_suites(Suites, Filters) -> Ciphers

 Types:

 Suites = ciphers()

 Filters = cipher_filters()

 Ciphers = ciphers()

 '''